Luis102487/portfolio/README.md

 My core competencies include analyze large and complex datasets to dentify patterns and trends, apply data visualization tools and generate actionable insights and recommendations.
 I use SQL and Python as analytics languages and Snowflake, Looker, and dbt as data stack tools at my current position.

 ### Education
-Bachelor of Science in Management
+...Bachelor of Science in Management...
-Data Analytics Certificate
+...Data Analytics Certificate...

 ### Work Experience